Razlif/spotify2mp3/README.md

 4. After the app is created you will see your ‘Client Id’.
 Then can click on ‘Show client secret` to reveal your ’Client secret key’.

-* The spotify user name can be located in the the url for the user's main page for example, https://open.spotify.com/user/< user >
+* The spotify user name can be located in the the url for the user's main page for example, https://open.spotify.com/user/< user name >

 # Setting up environment variables

 Next edit the .env file in the project folder and include the spotify credentials.

-.env
+.env:
 ```
 SPOTIFY_SECRET = "Your spotify secret key"
 SPOTIFY_CLIENT = "Your spotify client ID"